 I’ve remarked before on my gratefulness for CSS as the ubiquitous and expressive visual language of our times, a sort of design Esperanto (that is actually widely spoken).

 One would struggle to find a more perfect example of this than Scribe, by Stephen Band.
-Scribe is a custom element (<scribe-music>
+Scribe is a custom element (<scribe-music>) which renders responsive music notation in HTML and CSS grid.

 Here’s an example, rendered inline via Scribe: